Public and Local Government

 R (Bridges) v Chief Constable South Wales Police and others

-R (EU Lotto) v Secretary of State for Digital, Media and Sport
+R (EU Lotto Ltd) v Secretary of State for Digital, Culture, Media and Sport

-Andrew successfully represented the Secretary of State in this judicial review of the ban on off shore gambling companies offering bets on the outcome of the EuroMillions draws.
+Jonathan successfully represented the Gambling Commission in this judicial review of the ban on gambling companies offering bets on the outcome of EuroMillions draws.

 R (Irving) v Mid-Sussex District Council